BRITISH SOCIETY OF CRIMINOLOGY ANNUAL CONFERENCE 2015

 The British Society of Criminology annual conference 2015 aims to take criminology on a reflexive and critical voyage that explores our ambivalence over the past, the present and the future.
 With the spirit of adventure comes the necessity of critical reflection, debate and contestation.
 With this in mind the BSC 2015 conference is organised around a set of plenary panel discussions that provide keynote speakers with the opportunity to present their ideas and discuss them in the round.
 This exciting format for the conference is intended to encourage and motivate discussion and debate in subsequent panel and paper sessions.
 This will provide an excellent forum for an inclusionary dialogue and therefore promote a dynamic conference environment from which numerous voyages of critical discovery may be made.

-Mary Bosworth is Director of Graduate Studies at the Centre for Criminology, Reader in Criminology and Fellow of St Cross College at the University of Oxford and, concurrently, Professor of Criminology at Monash University, Australia.
-Dr Bosworth conducts research into the ways in which prisons and immigration detention centres uphold notions of race, gender and citizenship and how those who are confined negotiate their daily lives.
+Mary Bosworth is Professor of Criminology and Fellow of St Cross College at the University of Oxford and, concurrently, Professor of Criminology at Monash University, Australia.
+She is Assistant Director of the Centre for Criminology and Director of Border Criminologies, an interdisciplinary research group focusing on the intersections between criminal justice and border control.
+Prof. Bosworth conducts research into the ways in which prisons and immigration detention centres uphold notions of race, gender and citizenship and how those who are confined negotiate their daily lives.
 Her research is international and comparative and has included work conducted in Paris, Britain, the USA and Australia.

 Professor Elliott P Currie